Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `max_log_directory_size` - determines the maximum size of each Clearwater process's log_directory in bytes.
 Defaults to 1GB.
 If you are co-locating multiple Clearwater processes, you'll need to reduce this value proportionally.
 * `num_worker_threads` - for Sprout and Bono nodes, determines how many worker threads should be started to do SIP/IMS processing.
 Defaults to 50 times the number of CPU cores on the system.
 * `upstream_connections` - determines the maximum number of TCP connections which Bono will open to the I-CSCF(s).
 Defaults to 50.
+* `trusted_peers` - For Bono IBCF nodes, determines the peers which Bono will accept connections to and from.
+* `ibcf_domain` - For Bono IBCF nodes, allows for a domain alias to be specified for the IBCF to allow for including IBCFs in routes as domains instead of IPs.
 * `upstream_recycle_connections` - the average number of seconds before Bono will destroy and re-create a connection to Sprout.
 A higher value means slightly less work, but means that DNS changes will not take effect as quickly (as new Sprout nodes added to DNS will only start to receive messages when Bono creates a new connection and does a fresh DNS lookup).
 * `authentication` - by default, Clearwater performs authentication challenges (SIP Digest or IMS AKA depending on HSS configuration).
 When this is set to 'Y', it simply accepts all REGISTERs - obviously this is very insecure and should not be used in production.
 * `num_http_threads` (Homestead) - determines the number of HTTP worker threads that will be used to process requests.
 Defaults to 50 times the number of CPU cores on the system.